aosabook/500lines/sampler/README.md

     return stats
 ```

-We *could* have made these be just a single method---especially since
+We *could* have made these a single method---especially since
 `_sample_stats` is the only function that depends on
 `_sample_bonus`---but I have chosen to keep them separate, both
 because it makes the sampling routine easier to understand, and